geotools/geotools/docs/developer/procedures/git.rst

 #.
 Create a new feature branch from a primary branch::

-   % git checkout -b my_feature master
+   % git checkout -b my_feature main

 #.
 Make some changes